 Social workers understand how diversity and difference characterize and shape the human experience and are critical to the formation of identity.
 The dimensions of diversity are understood as the intersectionality of multiple factors including but not limited to age, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, immigration status, marital status, political ideology, race, religion/spirituality, sex, sexual orientation, and tribal sovereign status.
-Social workers understand that, as a consequence of difference, a person's life experiences may include oppression, poverty, marginalization, and alienation as well as privilege, power, and acclaim.
-Social workers also understand the forms and mechanisms of oppression and discrimination and recognize the extent to which a culture's structures and values, including social, economic, political, and cultural exclusions, may oppress, marginalize, alienate, or create privilege and power.
-Instructions: For each category, mark the number which best reflects the e student' s level of achievem ent.
+Social workers understand that, as a consequence of diff- oppression, poverty, marginalization, and alienation as well as privilege, understand the forms and mechanisms of oppression and discrimination a structures and values, including social, economic, political, and cultural e or create privilege and power. power, ar and recogn nd acclain nize the ex n.
+Social stent to wi workers a hich a culi lso ture's Instructions: For each category, mark the number which best reflects the e student' s level of achievem ent.
 Practice Behavior 1 2 3 4 5 2.1 Identifies and addresses disparities in Behavioral Healthcare access and quality for diverse individuals and populations served 2.2 Adapt services, including evidence-based inter-professional team approaches, to the language, cultural norms, and individual preferences of healthcare consumers and family members 2.3 Develops collaborative relationships with providers of services tailored to the needs of culturally diverse Behavioral Healthcare consumers and family members 2.4 Examines the experiences of culturally diverse Behavioral Healthcare consumers and family members with respect to quality of care and adjusts the delivery of care as needed 2.5 Educates colleagues about the characteristics, Behavioral Healthcare needs, health behaviors, and views toward illness and treatment of diverse populations served in the treatment setting Comments regarding ratings: